llthompson/dbSelect/README.md

 ## Query Responses

 1.
+  * SELECT * FROM users
+where city='Chicago'
-  * How many rows were returned:
+  * How many rows were returned: 7
-  * First name of the first user:
+  * First name of the first user: Mitsue

 2.
+  * SELECT state FROM users
+where first_name='Glory'
-  * How many rows were returned:
+  * How many rows were returned: 2
-  * What states do they live in:
+  * What states do they live in: MD, TX

 3.
+  * SELECT * FROM users
+where phone1 like '773%'
-  * How many rows were returned:
+  * How many rows were returned: 6
-  * What's the last email on the list:
+  * What's the last email on the list: nichelle_meteer@meteer.com

 ## Summary